Essential knitting tools

 This set of 12 stainless steel tapestry needles comes with 3 different lengths of needle, plus a needle threader and a thimble, as well as a steel carry case.
 Tapestry needles are super easy to misplace, so we don't rate paying extra for fancy finishes like gold plating or colours – though if those appeal to you, don't let us put you off.
 But instead we'd spend our money on a nice storage case to keep them together and safe in your knitting storage, like this one here, and the thick and threads make handy knitting accessories too.

 A measuring tape

-We might not like it, but checking our tension is critical to a good knit.
+We might not like it, but checking our tension is critical to a good knit - see our knitting tension squares article to find out why.
 Plus, it's always handy to have a measuring tape nearby to make sure that our cosy socks aren't on their way to becoming accidental Christmas stockings…

 If you've knitted lace before then you know the importance of stitch markers.
 They do what they say on the tin and mark your stitches so you can keep track of your pattern (especially when working in the round).
 Some markers are clip on markers (known as locking stitch markers) and some slide on to your needle between stitches (ring markers).
 However, if you need a marker in a pinch just use a scrap piece of contrasting yarn!

 These plastic safety-pin style stitch markers are the most practical and economical option of stitch marker knitting accessories you can buy.
 Being able to unclip your marker should you accidentally knit into into your garment is a real bonus.
 And despite being plastic, they are pretty resilient and sturdy too, you'd have to try pretty hard to break them.
 So they are definitely the best knitting tool for all kinds of knitters in the stitch marker category.
 But that all being said, if you are interested in cats, you might like these cat stitch markers, too.
 Or see our best stitch markers article for even more (some animal themed, some not) options.